-When you configure D-channel packet service, you are specifying the transmission path between an ISDN loop on the network side of the ICS and the ISDN loop on the set side (the loop used by the point-of-sale terminal adapter).
-The service is turned on and configured using the network loop programming found under Hardware (NT loop for BRI-U2 and BRI-U4 Cards; S or T loop for BRI-ST Cards).
+When you configure D-channel packet service, you are specifying the transmission path between an ISDN loop on the network side of the ICS and the ISDN loop on the set side.
+The set side loop is the loop used by the point-of-sale terminal adapter.
+The service is turned on and configured using the network loop programming found under Hardware.
+Use NT loop for BRI-U2 and BRI-U4 cards and S or T loop for BRI-ST cards.